 The Dallas ISD administration has expressed a willingness to elevate equity more fully within its operations, planning and decision-making, recently forming a Racial Equity Office and passing a Racial, Socio-economic, and Educational Equity Policy.

 The people of Dallas share a belief that public education is the single most important issue facing our city.
 Yet, despite having the highest percentage (88%) and number of students living in poverty, Dallas ISD has one of the lowest tax rates in North Texas.

 More than 430 other school districts across the state, including 30 in North Texas, have already passed Tax Ratification Elections (TREs) to raise their local school district tax rate and make up for the State’s reduced investment in education.
 Dallas ISD has not touched its tax rate in more than 10 years, making it much more challenging to compete with these neighboring school districts.

-A Tax Ratification Election could generate as much as $105M in additional annual revenue for operations, allowing Dallas ISD to build on its recent progress, grow enrollment and close equity gaps.
-Voters would ultimately decide at the ballot box whether to approve a TRE, following approval by at least 6 of Dallas ISD’s 9 Board of Trustees.
+Based on the latest projections, a 13-cent Tax Ratification Election would net as estimated $98M in additional annual revenue for operations next year, allowing Dallas ISD to build on recent progress, grow enrollment and close equity gaps.
+Voters would ultimately decide at the ballot box whether to increase their property taxes by 13 cents per every $100 value of their home, but only following approval by at least 6 of Dallas ISD’s 9 Board of Trustees.